 Sleep onset problems (high on Q4, Q6, Q7)

-If your main issues are difficulty falling asleep, trying hard to sleep, and worrying about sleep, you're describing classic insomnia symptoms.
-The worry and effort create a vicious cycle.
-Cognitive behavioral therapy for insomnia (CBT-I) specifically targets this pattern.
+Difficulty falling asleep, trying hard to sleep, worrying about sleep.
+That trio describes classic insomnia, where the worry and the effort keep each other going.
+Cognitive behavioral therapy for insomnia (CBT-I) targets exactly this pattern.

 Poor sleep quality (high on Q1, Q2, Q5, Q8)